aydoganyanilmaz/aydoganyanilmaz.github.io/_pages/about.md

 My industrial life
 ======

-I am a computational linguist at <a href="http://www.ntent.com/" target="_blank">NTENT</a> where I work as a developer in semantic search for natural language processing.
-I am designing computational patterns to dissolve ambiguity or to rank query classification for relevant widgets.
+I work as a freelance computational linguist.
+Lastly, I worked as a computational linguist at <a href="http://www.ntent.com/" target="_blank">NTENT</a> where I worked as a developer in semantic search for natural language processing.
+I designed computational patterns to dissolve ambiguity or to rank query classification for relevant widgets.
 More about my <a href="https://aydoganyanilmaz.github.io/nlp/" target="_blank">NLP</a> experience.

 ---
 Here is my current <a href="https://aydoganyanilmaz.github.io/files/ay_cv_dec2017.pdf" target="_blank">resume</a>.

----

 | Recent News   |
 | :------------ |